BGI-Qingdao/MetaTrass/README.md

         # for upgrade
         git add *

-2. You can either add MetaTrass's 3rd party dependencies to your system path or specify full path to alias into the folder `MetaTrass/tools/` which can be found MetaTrass easily.
+2. You can either add MetaTrass's 3rd party dependencies to your system path or put specify full path to alias into the folder `MetaTrass/tools/` which can be found MetaTrass easily.

 Preparing before complementation:
 ---